mercredi 10 février 2010

 To ensure improvements for other road users, proposals for Route 38 also include:

-(I'm happy that public transport fund pay for that! - more over because of space constrains these new parking spaces wil certainly be done at the expenses of footway width, cycles lanes, other streets users in general)
+Provision of additional parking and loading bays, and protection for parked vehicles (I'm happy that public transport fund pay for that! - more over because of space constrains these new parking spaces wil certainly be done at the expenses of footway width, cycles lanes, other streets users in general)

 Provision of additional facilities for pedestrians, including crossings and pedestrian stages at signals (Putting junction with no pedestrain phase is compulsory should have been done 40 years ago)